← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 Login: test@isd-group.com, password: NNNN8888

-I propose to use AWS EC2 instance, which is free for 6 months (starting from July 15, 2025, "Free Tier lasts for 6 months from the date you created your account", according to AWS documentation).
+I propose to use AWS EC2 instance, which is free for 6 months (according to AWS documentation).
+This manual is based on the official docs & production tweaks.

-Basic setup: t3.micro instance, 30 Gb storage, publicly available custom subdomain with SSL (https), basic server security, nginx, docker, letsencrypt.
+Basic setup: t3.micro instance, 30 Gb storage, publicly available custom subdomain with letsencrypt SSL (https), basic server security, nginx, docker.

 Requirements